Page 1 of 7

 - Avocados are grown in the sub-tropical regions of Limpopo and Mpumalanga Provinces, and in parts of KwaZulu-Natal.
 The area planted to avocados in South Africa has expanded steadily over the past 30 years, from ±2000 ha in 1970 to ±17 500 ha today.

-- The estimated total avocado production for 2017 is currently at 117 000t (ABSA, 2017).
-The country is ranked fifth largest producer of avocadoes in the southern hemisphere after Peru, Chile, Brazil and Venezuela.
+- South Africa is ranked fifth largest producer of avocadoes in the southern hemisphere after Peru, Chile, Brazil and Venezuela.
 (DAFF, 2015).

 - The South African Avocado season extends from mid-March to September/October.